Mexican food need not be high carb! These delicious steak fajitas are ready fast. They are low carb, colorful and very nutritious.

 The classic choice would be flour tortillas (possibly low carb).
 But for a low carb and gluten free option, you can serve steak fajitas on a bed of cauliflower rice or shredded lettuce.
 But it’s not really necessary.
 They are great served on a plate and eaten with a fork and a knife.
 And that’s how I usually serve them.

 What about leftovers?

-If you have any leftovers, they keep well in the fridge for 3-4 days.
-Gently reheat them in a 50% power microwave prior to serving.
+If you have any leftovers, they keep well in the fridge for 3-4 days in an airtight container.
+Gently reheat them the microwave on 50% power prior to serving.

 - 1 teaspoon fine sea salt

 - 1 tablespoon chili powder